-Overall achievement rates for the year were 92.1% for non-accredited learners (2019-93.0%) and 74.4% for those on accredited courses (2019-88.5%).
-Overall retention and pass rates on non-accredited courses were maintained through term 3 where courses continued successfully online, resulting in overall achievement being only 1 percentage point lower than the previous year.
-However, this was not the case for accredited provision where retention was only 1 percentage point below the previous year, but pass rates were 14 percentage points lower at 81%.
-This was due to the impact of the lockdown in term 3 where exams could not take place, some awarding bodies were unwilling to accept tutor calculated grades and learners were unable to complete assessments.
+Overall achievement rates for the year were 92% for non-accredited learners (2020 - 89%) and 85% for those on accredited courses (2020 - 74%).
+Overall retention and pass rates on non-accredited courses were maintained through term 2 where courses continued successfully online, resulting in overall achievement being 3 percentage points higher than the previous year.
+For accredited provision both retention and pass rates recovered from their falls in 2019/20.